 Day 1 Iguassu Falls

 Arrive at either the Brazilian or Argentine airport where you will be met and transferred to your hotel.
 Spend the night in Foz do Iguaçu, Brazil.
-(Note: If preferred, accommodation can be booked in Puerto Iguazu, Argentina instead.
+(Note: If preferred, accommodation can be booked in Puerto Iguazu, Argentina instead for an additional cost.
 Please request at the time of booking).
 The next few days will be spent exploring this tri-border region where Brazil, Argentina and Paraguay meet at the junction of the Parana and Iguazu rivers, however, the focus is the magnificent Cataratas do Iguaçu, or Iguassu falls.

 Day 2-3 Iguassu Falls (2B)